ADA Accessibility Information

 Problems with your TMJ may require extensive treatment or go away on their own.
 It varies from patient to patient.
 Regardless, seeking the help of a professional may be the first step towards a healthier jaw.
 If you have any of the symptoms listed above, we recommend visiting our office as soon as possible.

-Call 415-854-9396 to schedule your initial consultation today.
+Contact us at 415-854-9396 to schedule your initial consultation today.
 If you’re feeling jaw pain, and want to know more about TMD, please contact us now at 415-854-9396 and we can book you an appointment.

 Calendar icon Simplified calendar with two rows of four day squares